-- (1) General work environment (uncomfortable hot/cold/damp/wet/dry/draughts/enclosed space) - (2) By breathing in airborne materials from spray painting or manufacturing foam products - (3) By breathing in dusts from flour or grain/cereal, animal feed or bedding (straw) - (4) By breathing in airborne materials while welding, soldering or cutting/grinding metals - By breathing in dusts from stone, cement, brick or concrete (e.g. during building, construction, quarrying or road maintenance work - (6) By breathing in fumes from engine exhaust
+- (1) General work environment (uncomfortable hot/cold/damp/wet/dry/draughts/enclosed space) - (2) By breathing in airborne materials from spray painting or manufacturing foam products - (3) By breathing in dusts from flour or grain/cereal, animal feed or bedding (straw) - By breathing in airborne materials while welding, soldering or cutting/grinding metals By breathing in dusts from stone, cement, brick or concrete (e.g. during building, - (5) By breatning in dusts from stone, cement, brick or concrete (e.g. during building, construction, quarrying or road maintenance work - (6) By breathing in fumes from engine exhaust

-FREQUENCY: JM guarters only from 2010
+FREQUENCY: JM quarters only from 2010